Les Filles de Madeleine Secretariat Inc.

 12.Western Region 3: Regina Region.

 i.
-To consult with its local chapters to identify issues, concerns and needs of Métis women
+To consult with its local chapters to identify issues, concerns and needs of Métis women and their family(ies);

 ii.
 To develop a continuum of support services and to seek funding resources for their delivery;